Acer Laptop

 Removing the memory cover

 The procedure is very simple.
-Unscrew the five screws and then use a plectrum to force the edges of the laptop to remove the cover.
+Unscrew the five screws, then use a plectrum to gently force the edges of the laptop to remove the cover.

-I recommend that you keep the screws in the position where you found them to be sure not to miss to position them during reassembly.
-In any case, I have marked the different screws you will encounter with different colors.
+I recommend that you keep the screws in the same place where they were found to ensure that you don’t miss their location during reassembly.
+In my case, I have marked the different screws you will encounter with different colors.

 Step 2